Greetings Internet Stranger and welcome to 24 hours in Birmingham Alabama. Birmingham, Alabama was a fairly unusual travel destination even for me.

 2) Letter from birmingham jail

-Even if you haven’t read the whole letter, which you should, you are certainly familiar with King’s quotes from this letter.
+Even if you haven’t read the whole letter, which you should, you are certainly familiar with some of King’s quotes from this letter.
 Probably the most famous is “Injustice anywhere is a threat to justice everywhere”.
-(I hope you’re starting to see why I say every American should have to visit Birmingham.)
+(I hope you’re starting to see why I say every American should have to spend at least 24 hours in Birmingham.)

 3) Changes in Birmingham